Top 10 Best Christian Allegory Books For Your Next Adventure

 Christian Allegories beautiful Layers of Meaning Below the Surface

-Great New Christian Allegory Books
+Great New Christian Allegories

 In the Milana Legends series, we start out in a remote Missionary hut, but are quickly whisked away to another planet, Milana, with fantastic animals, a whole different set of rules and abilities and Gifts from The Breather, the one who gave all things Breath.
 Nani, our heroine, has no memory of her past here on Milana, but she is known, and has been watched for, for about 1,000 years.
 She is the only one who can repair the damaged ‘Pillars’ and is led on a grand quest, to find herself, and repair the damage done.

-Alexi, one of the kids brought along from earth (accidentally?
+Alexi, one of the kids brought along from Earth (accidentally?
 I think not!), is my hero.
 She has courage, determination, faith, and a love of books and knowledge that draws me right in.
-Her Loyalty to Nani, and understanding of what needs to be done encourage me and the others in the story.This series is very well written.
+Her Loyalty to Nani and understanding of what needs to be done encourage me and the others in the story.
+This series is very well written.

 Updated: Milana Legends book 3:

-The continued Christian allegories are awesome!
+The continued story are awesome!
 Reality is setting in for these teens whisked far from home.
 They may never return to Earth, and each of them will have to accept that.
 The fate of a whole world is a big responsibility.
 Alexi is still my favorite, though The Eldest (her title, because she’s lived longer than any other) May, definitely runs a close second.
 With danger all around, there’s never a dull moment in this Adventure.

 I received a beta copy of book 3 from the author and have freely shared my thoughts.
 It is my privilege to share with you an awesome series!